seailz/blog/posts/DawnstoneTech.md

 CandorBot now runs comfortably on an e2-medium instance, which provides just the right amount of resources for the bot to run smoothly without being too expensive.

 ### Candor Hub
 Candor Hub has its own backend which we decided to run on [Google Cloud Run](https://cloud.google.com/run?hl=en) for its ease of use and scalability.
-It's a simple Java application that handles all the requests from the frontend and communicates with Firestore and Instcom.
 It's also built in Java, with a combination of Spring and a custom framework I built for this project.

 Running on Cloud Run has been a new experience for me, and it did take a little while to get working correctly.
 But once it was up and running, it's been smooth sailing.
 We decided to run with a minimum of 1 instance to remove cold starts, and we can always scale up if needed.
 This is relatively expensive, but Candor decided that is was worth the cost.